-MULTI MEDIA APPLICATIONS for Lab Sciences

-3.0 periods Year

-Students must be concurrently enrolled in an accelerated, honors or A.P. science LAB course
+MULTI MEDIA APPLICATIONS for Lab Sciences Semester 2.0 credits GRADES 10-12 Students must be concurrently enrolled in an accelerate ed. honors or A.P. sci ence LAB course

 This course uses the same curricular concepts as the full year Multi-Media Applications course; however, it has been modified to a companion course for the Lab Sciences.